-Honors Degree and Honors Degree with Distinction.
-The Honors Degree and the Honors Degree with Distinction are Delaware's most comprehensive enriched undergraduate degree experiences, and are currently available in more than 80 majors (please see the Synopsis of Honors Baccalaureate Degrees chart on page viii in this catalog).
+The Honors Degree and the Honors Degree with Distinction are Delaware's most comprehensive enriched undergraduate degree experiences, and are currently available in more than 90 majors (please see the Synopsis of Honors Baccalaureate Degrees chart on page viii in this catalog).
 The Honors Degree recognizes a student's excellent performance in Honors coursework in and outside the primary major.
 The Honors Degree with Distinction recognizes a student's completion of the research requirements for the Degree with Distinction in addition to the successful pursuit of Honors coursework throughout the degree program.

 - UD's Unique Undergraduate Research Opportunities

+- Ronald E. McNair Post Baccalaureate Achievement Program

+- University Undergraduate Scholars

 - Science and Engineering Scholars

 - Arts, Humanities, and Social Science Scholars

 - CHEP Scholars

 - Research Centers

-- Allow the World to be Your Classroom

-- Environmental Studies at Biosphere 2
+- First Year Experience

+- LIFE Program

+- Pathways

+- UNIV Courses

+- Study Abroad Opportunities

 - Societies Honor Our Best Students